 News from Mumbai is ugly, with reports of numerous casualties from multiple coordinated attacks using automatic weapons and grenades.
-I visited Mumbai in January this year and recognize some of the places where the attacks have apparently taken place.
+I visited Mumbai in January this year and recognize many of the places where the attacks have apparently taken place.

 The strategy behind the attacks isn't clear yet.
 The attackers seem to have targeted transport hubs — CST, the airport — and large hotels — the Taj, the Oberoi — among other places.
 Leopold's in Colaba — a restaurant popular with Western tourists, but also locals — has also reportedly been attacked.
 The choice of Leopold's is reminiscent of attacks targeting Westerners in places such as Bali, but the attack in CST will almost certainly have killed more locals than foreigners.
 It would seem that this attack isn't aimed exclusively at either Indians or foreigners, but at both together.